 How to be frugal without being cheap?
-There are ways to be frugal while still being generous.
-Instead of being closed-fisted and hoarding money, frugal people do more with less money.
+There are ways to be smart about money while still being generous.
+Instead of being closed-fisted, frugal people do more with less money.
 That doesn’t mean people who are frugal never spend money, they’re just more thoughtful when they do.
 Frugal habits are about more than saving a nickel or a dime.
-Frugal living is about long-term financial goals.
+Frugal living is about setting long-term financial goals.

 Eight frugal tips: frugal living ideas

 Here are our top frugal tips.
-With the right frugal mindset, you can start saving, living debt free and even think about early retirement.
+With the right mindset, you can start saving, living debt-free and even think about early retirement.
 Minimalist living and frugality are on the rise and being a conscious consumer (dare we even say, an anti-consumer?) can certainly help you save money.

 How to be frugal and happy?
-You don’t need to be cheap and make huge sacrifices to be frugal.
+You don’t need to be cheap and make huge sacrifices.

 1. Give gifts, just gift smartly